The first time I visited South Africa in 1996, it was anything but a vacation.

 In larger towns buses can ferry you around but – they are holdovers from the Apartheid era when workers were bused in from the ‘homelands’ for the day and driven back home at night.
 In other words, low quality service and inconvenient schedules.
 Check with your hostess or lodgings or restaurant for a reputable taxi – don’t wave one down on the street.

 South Africa is one of the least homogenous countries I know, its 50 million people from many different ethnic groups and races.
-There are even 11 national languages, many of them widely spoken, and quite dissimilar from one another.
+There are 11 national languages, many of them widely spoken, and quite dissimilar to one another.

 Getting to national parks can be difficult on your own and I probably wouldn’t venture along country roads solo (even if I could manage to drive on the left side of the road, which I cannot).
 If you’re keen on a safari please do some research because you’ll find everything from hunting outfits to the greenest of eco-tourism lodges.
 This is one trip for which I’d take a tour (unless you have your own vehicle).
 If you’re in Durban, visit Hluhluwe; from Johannesburg Pilanesberg is nearby; and then there’s the massive Kruger, one of the largest reserves in Africa.